wp-plugins/ad-injection/readme.txt

 You can do the same for tags using has_tag.
 See http://codex.wordpress.org/Function_Reference/has_tag for info.

+Note - this will only work in direct insertion mode.

 = How can I show different ads for different post authors? =

 This is something I hope to build into the UI at some point.
 But in the mean time you can use PHP in the ad code boxes to do this: e.g.